fureyc/municipal-water-demand-forecasting/README.md

 I developed the project as an application of statistical modeling and time-series forecasting to a water-management problem.
 I was interested not only in whether a more flexible model could improve forecast accuracy, but also in when it helped and where it still failed.

-The project uses public data, chronological validation and an originally untouched final holdout period.
-Feature choices, model families and hyperparameters were fixed before the holdout results were viewed.
+The project uses public data and chronological validation throughout.
+Point-model features, model families and hyperparameters were fixed before the original final holdout was viewed.
+The later probabilistic system was developed separately using earlier chronological forecasts, with its quantile-regression and calibration choices fixed before the final out-of-sample probabilistic evaluation.

 ## Why I built this project